 Technical note for SDrive owners:

-As the SDrive utility doesn't work on machines with 16 KiB of RAM, it is necessary to ensure that the FLOP_64C.ATR disk boots without a need to select it manually.
 This can be accomplished by renaming it to SDRIVE.ATR and placing it to the root directory of the SD card.
 Preserve the original SDRIVE.ATR (rename it or move it to a different directory).
 The game will run automatically after connecting SDrive and switching the computer on, or after selecting SDrive's system drive (diodes of all 4 disks are on).
 When you finish playing, rename SDRIVE.ATR to FLOP_64C.ATR and return the original SDRIVE.ATR to the root directory.